Our School App Stay connected on the go...

 The importance of laws, whether they are those that govern the class, the school or the country, is consistently reinforced at Royal Park.

 At Royal Park we offer a wide range of exciting opportunities for children to be leaders in many contexts, and they understand that the rules they have created are there to keep them safe and happy in all the learning they take part in.
 This extends to visits and learning outside of the school, acting as ambassadors while on school trips.
-This level of responsibility and understanding from our children means that teachers can organise engaging and exciting school trips.
+This level of responsibility and understanding from our children means that teachers can organise engaging and exciting school trips and visitors.
+Visits from authorities such as the Police and the Fire Service. are regular parts of our calendar and help reinforce this message.

 At Royal Park, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for our young children to make informed choices, through a safe environment and an empowering education.
 Children are encouraged to know, understand, and exercise their rights and personal freedoms.
 They are advised how to exercise these safely, for example through our e-Safety and PSHE lessons.